mage0r/HD44780_Backpack/README.md

 This version reflects a pre-release design that is not practical.
 Two were made and only partially worked.
 This design was completely superseeded by the master branch and is only included here for reference..

+DO NOT USE THIS BRANCH UNLESS YOU HAVE ONE OF THE EARLY MODELS!

 ![HD44780_Backpack](https://raw2.github.com/mage0r/HD44780_Backpack/master/Photos/Screenshot.png)